Nursing (B.S.N.)

 Professional Requirements for the Second Career/Second Degree BSN Program

-In addition to the pre-nursing requirements for the Second Career/Second Degree Program (see Nursing: BSN Second Career/Second Degree Program Admission) the following professional educational courses are required, in addition to a minimum of sixty-five credits in prior baccalaureate and pre-nursing requirements:
+In addition to the Pre-Nursing prerequisites stipulated for the Second Career/Second Degree Program (refer to Nursing: BSN Second Career/Second Degree Program Admission), the completion of specific professional educational courses is mandated, alongside a minimum of sixty-five credits in prior baccalaureate and Pre-Nursing prerequisites.

 Code | Title | Credits |